 It’s been over two hours and we’re not even halfway there yet.
 Our guide keeps yelling, “30 minutes more!” and we stop believing him.

 We finally get to a higher plane that no longer has trees, just patches of grass.
 It’s still dark but I’m starting to see the horizon.
 “Guys, look at the sky,” Nikki says.
 We stop to gaze at the stars.
 I salute the sky.

 “We’re almost there,” Eugene says.
 “What are those dots of lights over there?”
 Greg asks.
 They look like stars in another mountain in another city.

 “Oh, those are climbers already at the peak of Pulag,” Eugene says.
 “That’s where we’re heading.”

-My nose flares and I feel like throwing my hiking pole into the sky.
+Just when you think you’re almost there, you spot the peak that seems like a city away.
+My nose flares and I feel like throwing my hiking pole towards the sky.
 I hear frustrated sighs from my group.

 “It only looks far, but we’re almost there,” Eugene says.
 We walk along, going up and down through mounds and hills that seem to go on forever.
 “Naiiyak na ako (I wanna cry),” I hear a girl say.
 I can’t blame her.
 At camp #1, a lady was breaking down.
 She said she didn’t realize how cold, unhappy, and hard camping would be.
 She wanted to go home.
-I wonder if she did.
+I wonder if she made it through the night.